 Once you get the White-Faced Cockatiel, here’s how to take care of it.

 Grooming birds involves trimming the nails and the beak.
 You can take your pet to the vet to have the beak trimmed professionally.

 In some households, you may also need to trim your bird’s wings, especially if it’s unsafe for your small children.
 You can also do this if your doors are open, which is risky once your bird flies out.
 However, if there’s no real danger, you don’t need to trim the wings because the cockatiel needs them to exercise and fly when there’s danger.

 If you have to trim them, take your pet to the vet to avoid injuring them.

-White-Faced cockatiels like to climb and play.
+White-Faced Cockatiels like to climb and play.
 Taking care of them includes providing lots of bird toys and exercise.
-You can give some toys in the cage to keep them stimulates.
+You can give some toys in the cage to keep them stimulated.
 Also, give them some time outside the cage to exercise.